slackapi/bolt-js/docs/_deployments/heroku.md

 heroku auth:whoami
 ```

-You should now be all setup with the Heroku tools!
-Let's move onto the exciting step of creating an app on Heroku.
+You should now be set up with the Heroku tools!
+Let's move on to the exciting step of creating an app on Heroku.

 ---